FedGT: Identification of Malicious Clients in Federated Learning with Secure Aggregation: Experiments

 To demonstrate the effectiveness of FedGT, we perform the group testing step only once during the training.
-Note that this constitutes the weakest version of our framework as the group testing may be performed in each round at the expense of increased communications.
-In particular, for MNIST, we perform a group test in the first round and for CIFAR-10 and ISIC2019, in the fifth round.
-We pick as the assignment matrix a parity-check matrix of a BCH code~\citep{Bos60} of length $15$ and redundancy $8$, meaning that we create a group testing scheme where the $15$ clients are pooled into $8$ groups, each containing $4$ clients.
+This constitutes the weakest version of our framework as the group testing may be performed in each round at the expense of increased communication cost (see Section~\ref{sec:comm_cost}).
+In particular, for MNIST, we perform the group testing in the first round and for CIFAR-10 and ISIC2019, in the fifth round.
+We pick as the assignment matrix a parity-check matrix of a BCH code~\cite{Bos60} of length $15$ and redundancy $8$, meaning that we create a group testing scheme where the $15$ clients are pooled into $8$ groups, each containing $4$ clients.
+This choice of $\bfA$ allows for $\nmmax = 5$, where $\kappa$ in~\eqref{eq:z_cond_nm} is set to $20\%$.
+Also, as discussed in Section~\ref{subsec:FedGT_hyper} we set $\beta=0.5$ in~\eqref{eq:delta_est} for FedGT-$\Delta$ (tuning $\beta$ may yield better performance, especially for the experiments over ISIC2019, but requires prior knowledge).

+For the considered setup, \NAME{} yields a communication overhead and privacy guarantee as follows. \begin{itemize} \item \textbf{Communication cost.} Considering a secure aggregation scheme with linear communication complexity such as LightSecAgg~\cite{So22}, the communication cost of the group testing round is approximately $2\times$ the complexity of secure aggregation with 15 clients.
+Compared to RFA, which requires $3\times$ communication cost of secure aggregation with 15 clients \textit{in each round}, \NAME{} yields a significantly reduced communication cost.

-\textbf{Privacy.} With our choice of assignment matrix, {\NAME} guarantees the same level of privacy of full secure aggregation with $4$ clients.
-This stems from the property that any linear combination of the server's group aggregates leads to an aggregation involving no fewer than $4$ client models, as elucidated in Proposition~\ref{prop:privacy}.
-We provide the learning accuracy associated with alternative assignment matrix choices, each yielding distinct privacy guarantees, in Appendix~\ref{sec:trade_off_numerical}.
+\item \textbf{Privacy.} With our choice of assignment matrix, {\NAME} guarantees the same level of privacy of full secure aggregation with $4$ clients.
+This stems from the property that any linear combination of the server's group aggregates leads to an aggregation involving no fewer than $4$ client models, as elucidated in Proposition~\ref{prop:privacy}. \end{itemize}

-\textbf{Test design.} Let $v_i$ denote a measured metric on the aggregated model of test group $i$ evaluated on the validation dataset and let $\bfv = (v_1, v_2, \dots, v_m)$.
-To determine whether a client is malicious or not, we consider a simple approach where

-where $0\le \rho \le 1$ and $v^\star = \argmax_{i \in [m]} v_i$, i.e., a test group is labeled as negative when the metric is close to the maximum value among the test groups.
-Thereafter, the test vector $\bft=\{t_1, t_2, \dots t_m \}$ is fed to a forward-backward decoder as described in Section~\ref{sec:BCJR} and $\hbfd$ is obtained.
-In the special case of $\hbfd = \bf{1}$, i.e., all clients are flagged as malicious, one may either cancel the learning procedure or, as done in the experiments, proceed without a defense.
-For all experiments, we use $\rho = 0.96$.
-We remark that \NAME{} is compatible with any testing strategy.